 In many big cities in the United States, space is such a premium.
 In fact, most Americans have reported that rent is their biggest monthly expense, with the average monthly rent at around $1,470.
 In New York City, it is a lot higher, with the average rent hovering at around $2,900.
-The most expensive average rent in New York is in Manhattan, where the average rent is a whopping $3,475 per month!
+The most expensive average rent is in Manhattan, where the average rent is a whopping $3,475 per month!
 Can you imagine paying out this much every time your landlord comes around?

 As the name suggests, a walk-up apartment is a residential space that is located in buildings that have no elevators.
-These buildings generally have 2-6 floors, although there are some buildings that have more floors.
+Walk-up apartment buildings generally have 2-6 floors, although there are some buildings that have more floors.
 In Greenwich Village, for example, there are some of the highest walk-up buildings in NYC, with some of them featuring seven floors!

 For buildings with higher walk-up floors, the lower floors are typically commercial establishments such as restaurants, boutiques, or gyms so that the residents are incentivized to live in these buildings.